What is the Debt Equity Ratio?

 Total liabilities and equity | 540,000 |

-In the above example the borrowings are long-term debt amounting to 210,000 and the equity is 200,000.
-The debt to equity ratio is given by using the formula as follows:
+As can be seen in the above example the borrowings are long-term debt amounting to 210,000 and the equity is 200,000.
+Accordingly the D/E ratio is given by using the formula as follows:

 Consider now what happens when the amount of equity is reduced.